arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 Usually, when you make a new class, you should include comments at the start of the file explaining what the class is for or what it does.

-The two snippets below are identicaly in functionality; in the first, the program description is in several single-line comments and in the second it is in one multi-line comment.
+The two snippets below are identical in functionality; in the first, the program description is in several single-line comments and in the second it is in one multi-line comment.

 ```java
 // The class MyClass below